seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 *Runs on his sword*

 Caesar, now be still:
-I kill’d not thee with half so good a will.
+I kill'd not thee with half so good a will.

 *Dies*